authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 The syntax of the header is as following:

-v= BIMI version (plain-text; REQUIRED).
-The version of BIMI, acceptable value is BIMIx, where 'x' is a digit ranging from 0-9.
+v= Version (plain-text; REQUIRED).
+The version of BIMI.
 It MUST have the value of "BIMI1" for implementations compliant with this version of BIMI.
-The value of this tag MUST match precisely; if it does not or it is absent, the entire header MUST be ignored.
+The value of this tag MUST match precisely; if it does not or it is absent, the entire retrieved record MUST be ignored.
 It MUST be the first tag in the list.

   The ABNF for bimi-header-version is imported exactly from the [BIMI Selector Header](#bimi-selector).